Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Keeps a Check on Tax Evasions

-GST has proved out to be a helping hand of government in keeping effective and improved catch on tax evasions.
+GST has proved to be a helping hand for the government in keeping effective and improved control on tax evasions.
 One of the prominent evidences of the same are increased numbers of tax revenue.
-Evasion tracking has been made simpler with reduction in procedural requirements and subsuming of various laws into GST.
+Evasion tracking has been made simpler with the reduction in procedural requirements and subsuming of various laws into GST.

 Composition scheme for small businesses